cuappdev/eatery-android/README.md

 Step 4) RUN THE SIMULATOR, CLICK AROUND A LOT, MAKE SURE EVERYTHING WORKS.
 ESPECIALLY MAKE SURE MAPS WORKS (if it is blank/can't get the locations of eateries it means the maps API key was copied incorrectly)

 Step 5) We almost there!
-In Android Studio, hit Build -> Generate Signed Bundle / APK -> Select Signed Bundle -> Download the eatery key file (also pinned in Eatery-Android) and fill in Key Store path with the path to it  - mine was /Users/connorreinhold/Desktop/eatery.
+In Android Studio, hit Build -> Generate Signed Bundle / APK -> Select Signed Bundle -> Download the eatery key file (also pinned in Eatery-Android) and fill in Key Store path with the path to the file.

 The Key Store password can be found in the Android-Eatery slack as well and the key_alias should be a key with name eatery_key.
 Click Remember passwords -> next -> select release -> finish.